huty1998/huty1998.github.io/_posts/2022-02-18-piu-github.md

   - Shell
 ---

-After getting tired of entering three-way git commands (add, commit and then push), I write a bash script just for the convience, named "piu.sh".
+After getting tired of entering three-way git commands (add, commit and then push), I write a bash script just for the convience, named `piu.sh`.

 ```shell